 Microfinance for Women

-Power of Love's micro loans program is located in Matero, one of the largest and poorest compounds in Lusaka, Zambia.
-The community of Matero is characterized with a high incidence of HIV, AIDS, and malaria and an unemployment rate upwards of 65%.
+Location: This program is located in Matero, one of the largest and poorest compounds in Lusaka, Zambia.
+The community of Matero is characterized with a high incidence of HIV, AIDS, and malaria and an unemployment rate upwards of 60%.
 Most residents are poor and live on less than $2 per day - defined as extreme poverty by the UN.

-Need for this program: In order for an HIV+ child to improve in health, it is critical that the child receives proper nutrition.
-Unfortunately the AIDS epidemic has led to a loss of life in the middle generations and destroyed the fabric of the African community.
+Need: Children living with HIV need proper nutrition and care.
+Unfortunately the AIDS epidemic has led millions of children being orphaned and destroyed the fabric of the African community.
 Many households are headed by grandmothers who are left with the responsibility of caring for five or more orphans.
 Most of these grandmothers have never been to school, have very few marketable skills, and no permanent source of income.
-These grandmothers need our support, care, and training so that they can provide basic necessities such as food and medicines for the family and pay for school expenses for the children.
-The women and grandmothers caring for HIV+ children need a regular source of income.
+Many women are living with HIV themselves and need support so that they can take better of their families.
+Provision of training and loans goes a long way in helping these women take steps toward self-reliance.
+To know more about the mechanics of this program, read here and to learn about the impact of this program see below.

-Exciting Developments in 2016: In 2016, we were able to provide 100 new loans to first time women entrepreneurs and a record number of 150 new businesses were launched in 2016.
+In 2016, we were able to provide 100 new loans to first time women entrepreneurs and business training to 150 first time women entrepreneurs.
+A record number of 150 new businesses were launched in 2016.
 As a result of this program, more than 600 businesses are running in the community that add value by providing convenience (in terms of location, and quanity purchased), and diversity (businesses like hair salons are new to the community).
 Read more..

-To date, POL has provided more than 1800 loans to women caregivers of HIV positive children.
-Repayment rates are over 90%.
+To date, POL has provided more than 3000 loans to women impacted/infected with HIV in Zambia.
+Repayment rates are between 88-90%.

 - Diet and Health: The diet of all families improves significantly after a few months on the program.
 Most women report that they can afford 2-3 meals a day, as opposed to a single meal before they started their businesses.
 Better nutrition leads to improved health of the children, all of which results in increased school attendance and performance.